microsoft/cheriot-ibex/README.md

 To debug capability-related software issues, cheri-ibex also provides a debug feature which when enabled, escalates tag-clearing events defined in the CherIoT ISA spec (e.g, csetbounds length violations) into exceptions.
 Writing a 0x1 to the CDBGCTRL SCR (address 27) to enable this feature.

-## Timing and area
+## Timing, area and power

-cheri-ibex (with 3-stage pipeline) has been synthesized at 330MHz using TSMC 28nm HPC+ libraries (HVT only) and > 1GHz using TSMC n5 libraries (SVT only).
-The design size is ~70k gate equivalents.
+cheri-ibex (configured as 3-stage pipeline) has been synthesized successfully using Synopsys DC-topo at 250MHz using TSMC 28nm HPCP libraries (ss 0.81v) and 550MHz using TSMC n5 libraries (ss 0.6v).
+Timing is mostly limited by TCM read access time (which approaches 1.6ns in the n5 case).

-A detailed PPA analysis is under way at Microsoft.
+The design area is ~70k gate equivalents (~25% more the original ibex design).
+Both dynamic and leakage power are shown as close to the original ibex design.

-## Build the design
+## Build the design for simulation and emulation
 See [README-CHERI.md](https://github.com/microsoft/cheriot-ibex/blob/main/README-CHERI.md) for the list of RTL files need to compile/simulate/synthesize the cheriot_ibex design.

+In addition, [cheriot-safe](https://github.com/microsoft/cheriot-safe) provides an open-source FPGA platform for emulation and prototyping.